 CRE8FIU is the 2D-Design (Graphic Design, Illustration and Typography) blog curated by the BFA Graphic Design students at Florida International University in Miami.

-Silvia Pease is leading the 2d-Design (graphic design) initiative at Florida international University (FIU).
-She has great industry experience working for companies such as Reader’s Digest, Guggenheim, IDGMI technologies, and Pinta Art Fair as well as running her own business.
-Silvia’s professional experience is diverse.
-She has run her own business, lectured at various universities and specialized in multidisciplinary global branding projects.
+heads the 2D-Design graphic design initiative at Florida international University (FIU).
+She has extensive industry experience working for companies such as Reader’s Digest, Guggenheim, IDGMI technologies, and Pinta Art Fair, as well as running her own agency 1231.org.
+She brings her diverse professional experience, lecturing at universities and specializing in multidisciplinary global branding projects.

 Today, she works as an independent consultant and as a Visiting Instructor at FIU.
 Silvia’s continuing research output has focused on the use of technology in her teaching methods—converging fine arts, design and critical thinking.
 Pease holds an MFA in Multimedia and Graphic Design from the University of Miami, and a BFA in 2D-Design from the same university (UM).

 FIU Graphic Design students visiting the Wolfsonian FIU Museum.